josdejong/mathjs/README.md

 ## Browser support

-Math.js works on any ES5 compatible JavaScript engine: node.js 0.10, and Internet Explorer 9 and newer, and all other browsers (Chrome, Firefox, Safari).
-If support for old browsers like Internet Explorer 8 is required, the [es5-shim](https://github.com/kriskowal/es5-shim) library has to be loaded.
+Math.js works on any ES5 compatible JavaScript engine: node.js 4 or newer, Chrome, Firefox, Safari, Edge, and IE11.

+Though there is no official support for older browsers, math.js should still work when using the [es5-shim](https://github.com/kriskowal/es5-shim).

 ## Documentation